-Chris Analyst, Fundamental Equity Investment Management division, New York City
+Chris Associate, Fundamental Equity Investment Management Division, New York City

 Joined GS: Intern, 2010; Full time, 2011